ANSR-laboratory/ANSR-laboratory.github.io/content/publication/khalili-mahani-biomarkers-2017/index.md

 ---
-title: Biomarkers, Designs, and Interpretations of Resting-State fMRI in Translational Pharmacological Research: A Review of State-of-the-Art, Challenges, and Opportunities for Studying Brain Chemistry
+title: "Biomarkers, Designs, and Interpretations of Resting-State fMRI in Translational Pharmacological Research: A Review of State-of-the-Art, Challenges, and Opportunities for Studying Brain Chemistry"
 authors:
 - Najmeh Khalili-Mahani
 - Serge Rombouts